hmartelb/Pix2Pix-Timbre-Transfer/README.md

 The challenge has been a major motivation to do this research on the topic of Timbre Transfer and develop this code.
 Regardless of the outcome of the challenge, I hope this work to be helpful in some way in further Machine Listening research.

+Finally, thank you to various faculty members from the [Music Technology Group (MTG) at Universitat Pompeu Fabra](https://www.upf.edu/web/mtg) in Barcelona (Spain) for their valuable feedback and continuous support to my career since I was an undergraduate student there.

 # Contact
 >[Table of contents](#table-of-contents)